On the number of tiles visited by a line segment on a rectangular grid: Random segment: probabilistic characterization

 The first continuous section seen in Figure~\ref{fig: probmax_len} corresponds to a maximum number of visited tiles $\tiles=3$, for lengths in the interval $(0, \len_3]$, where $\len_3= 1$.
 The second corresponds to $\tiles=4$, for lengths in $(\len_3, \len_4]$, where $\len_4= \sqrt{2}$.
 Within each continuous section the probability monotonically increases from $0$ to a maximum value.
-The heights of the maxima follow different trends for odd and even $\tiles$ respectively, as can be seen in the figure; but in each case they are asymptotically proportional to $1/\len_\tiles$.
-This is established by the next result.
+The heights of the maxima are asymptotically proportional to $1/\sqrt{\len_\tiles}$, as established by the next result.

-\begin{proposition} The function $\probmax$ has the following asymptotic behaviour:
+\begin{proposition} The probability $\probmax(\len)$ of visiting the maximum number of tiles on a unit square grid has the following asymptotic behaviour:

 \end{proposition}